– Dr Kulwant Singh

 Which means “Below umbilicus (NAABHI), there is a hard gland which is little bit bulged and changes its place some times and some times stays stationary.
 This gland is like “Ashteela” (A small stone used to sharpen swords).
 This gland when affected by vitiated vata causes a disease called “vataashteela” (or benign prostate hypertrophy).

-Sushruta explains the structure, anatomical position of prostate gland and the symptoms of BPH as follows.
+Sushruta explains the structure, anatomical position of prostate gland and the symptoms of prostate enlargement as follows.

 “Shacranmaargasya Basheshcha Vaayurantaramaashritaha